 As Delaware North celebrates its 100th year as one of the largest privately held entities in the world, Jacobs is also focused on expanding the company's commitments in and to the city of Boston.

 It was under his leadership that the team's current management group has been assembled and it was a tribute to his stewardship when the Bruins were named as the Sports Business Journal's 2012 Sports Team of the Year based on the criteria of "excellence, growth, creativity, innovation, sound planning, implementation and outcomes".

 Jacobs also serves the Bruins as Alternate Governor on the NHL's Board of Governors, a position he has held since 2000.

-Jacobs was instrumental in the creation of the Boston Bruins Foundation, whose mission is to assist charitable organizations that demonstrate a strong commitment to enhancing the quality of life for children in the community, and he serves as President of the Foundation.
+Jacobs was instrumental in the creation of the Boston Bruins Foundation, whose mission is to assist charitable organizations that demonstrate a strong commitment to enhancing the quality of life for children in the community, and he serves as Chairman of the Foundation.